AndresNamm/study/statistics/multiple_comparisons.md

 + 1000 tests
 + 900 times H0 is correct
 + 100 times H1 is correct
-+ We do true discoveries 80 times
++ We do true discoveries 80 times - In real life we can't really get this number but we can get the number of total discoveries.
 + We do false discoveries 41 times - Based on how many tests we do we should be able to approximate this.